github/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme.md

 * The repository contains a file named README.md in its root.
 * The README.md file contains any content.

-{% note %}
+> [!NOTE]

-**Note**: If you created a public repository with the same name as your username before July 2020, {% data variables.product.prodname_dotcom %} won't automatically show the repository's README on your profile.
+> If you created a public repository with the same name as your username before July 2020, {% data variables.product.prodname_dotcom %} won't automatically show the repository's README on your profile.
 You can manually share the repository's README to your profile by going to the repository on {% data variables.product.prodname_dotcom %} and clicking **Share to profile**.

-{% endnote %}

 ## Adding a profile README